limjiahau/prediction-of-stock-price-direction/README.md

 The same can be applied for the test set.
 However, the stock is more volatile in this period despite it growing.

+# Feature Engineering:
+- Calculated 3 and 7 Moving Average (MA), a stock indicator commonly used in technical analysis.
+- Calculated direction of price from Opening to Closing.
+- Calculated price range from Lowest to Highest

 # Machine Learning Algorithms
 ## Logistic Regression
 To calculate the AUC value and to plot the ROC curve